Approach

 A family office with a strong real estate network will keep seeing real estate deals.
 A family office whose patriarch built a tech company will keep seeing tech deals.
 This is fine until the family's investment committee decides they want exposure to healthcare services or industrial automation, and nobody in the room knows those markets.

-AI deal sourcing does not replace relationships.
+AI deal sourcing doesn't replace relationships.
 It extends them.
-It monitors company databases, growth signals, ownership transitions, and market triggers to surface companies that match your criteria before they formally come to market.
+It watches company databases, growth signals, ownership transitions, and market triggers to surface companies that match your criteria before they formally come to market.

-The best implementations I have seen do three things well.
-They filter aggressively, so you are not drowning in noise.
-They explain why each opportunity matched, so the analyst can make a quick decision.
+The best setups I've seen do three things well.
+They filter hard, so you're not drowning in noise.
+They explain why each opportunity matched, so the analyst can decide fast.
 And they learn from what you pass on, so the recommendations get sharper every month.

 For direct investment family offices, this is the highest-ROI AI use case.
-One office told me they sourced a deal through their AI pipeline that closed at 6.2x, which they never would have found through their existing broker relationships.
+One office told me they sourced a deal through their AI pipeline that closed at 6.2x.
+They never would have found it through their broker relationships.

 3. Portfolio Monitoring: One View Across Every Asset Class